 24 RSM Production at [9.1].

-26 Although, China in Ansung Housing Co Ltd v.
-People's Republic of China, ICSID Case No. ARB/14/25 (Award, 9 March 2017) (Ansung Housing) (the second ever ICSID claim to be brought against China, and the first such claim to proceed past the stage of tribunal constitution) succeeded in its Rule 41(5) application (filed on 15 September 2016), on the grounds that the claim was time-barred under Article 9(7) of the 2007 China–Korea BIT and thus 'manifestly without legal merit' (see Ansung Housing at –), and that the MFN clause in Article 3(3) of the 2007 PRC–Korea BIT could not be invoked to sidestep the temporal limitation prescribed in Article 9(7) (see Ansung Housing at –).
-The tribunal issued an oral ruling in China's favour at the close of the Rule 41(5) hearing (conducted during the first session in Singapore) on 14 December 2016, declared the proceedings closed on 15 February 2017 (following the submission of costs statements and observations on costs) (see Ansung Housing at , –), before issuing its Award on 9 Mar.
+26 Although China in Ansung Housing Co Ltd v.
+People's Republic of China, ICSID Case No. ARB/14/25 (Award, 9 Mar.
+2017) (Ansung Housing) (only the second ICSID claim to be brought against China, and the first such claim to proceed past the stage of tribunal constitution) succeeded in its Rule 41(5) application (filed 15 Sep.
+2016), on the grounds that the claim was time-barred under Article 9(7) of the 2007 China–Korea BIT and thus 'manifestly without legal merit' (see Ansung Housing at –), and that the most-favoured nation clause in Article 3(3) of the 2007 PRC–Korea BIT could not be invoked to sidestep the temporal limitation prescribed in Article 9(7) (see Ansung Housing at –).
+The tribunal issued an oral ruling in China's favour at the close of the Rule 41(5) hearing (conducted during the first session in Singapore) on 14 Dec.
+2016 and declared the proceedings closed on 15 Feb.
+2017 (following the submission of costs statements and observations on costs) (see Ansung Housing at , –), before issuing its Award on 9 Mar.
 2017.
 In AFC Investment Solutions v.
 Colombia (Award, 24 Feb.
 2022), the tribunal similarly granted Colombia's Rule 41(5) application and dismissed the claims on the ground that they were manifestly time-barred under the 2006 Colombia–Spain BIT: Lisa Bohmer, 'Analysis: In the context of Rule 41(5) proceedings, an ICSID tribunal decides that notice of dispute did not interrupt limitation period, and concludes that banking claim against Colombia manifestly falls outside of its temporal jurisdiction' (https://www.iareporter.com/articles/analysis-in-the-context-of-rule-415-proceedings-an-icsid-tribunal-decides-that-notice-of-dispute-did-not-interrupt-limitation-period-and-concludes-that-banking-claim-against-colombia-manifestly-f/ (last accessed 16 Jun.
 2022)).
 See, also, Fengzhen Min v.
 Korea, ICSID Case No. ARB/20/26 (Decision on the Respondent's Preliminary Objection Pursuant to Rule 41(5) of the ICSID Arbitration Rules, 18 Jun.
 2021), where part of the claims was found to have been time-barred under the China–Korea BIT and thus manifestly without legal merit.

 27 Elsamex SA v.
-Honduras, ICSID Case No. ARB/09/4 (Decision on Elsamex SA's Preliminary Objections, 7 January 2014) (Elsamex); Ioan Micula and ors v.
-Romania, ICSID Case No. ARB/05/20 (Decision on the applicable arbitration rules and on the preliminary objections filed by the Respondents on Annulment, 25 June 2014) (where the tribunal dismissed the application following Romania's successful argument that the 2003 ICSID Arbitration Rules (which did not contain Rule 41(5)), rather than the 2006 ICSID Arbitration Rules (containing Rule 41(5)), applied to the annulment proceedings): see the Decision on Annulment (26 February 2016) at –); Venoklim Holding BV v.
+Honduras, ICSID Case No. ARB/09/4 (Decision on Elsamex SA's Preliminary Objections, 7 Jan.
+2014) (Elsamex); Ioan Micula and ors v.
+Romania, ICSID Case No. ARB/05/20 (Decision on the applicable arbitration rules and on the preliminary objections filed by the Respondents on Annulment, 25 Jun.
+2014) (where the tribunal dismissed the application following Romania's successful argument that the 2003 ICSID Arbitration Rules (which did not contain Rule 41(5)), rather than the 2006 ICSID Arbitration Rules (containing Rule 41(5)), applied to the annulment proceedings): see Decision on Annulment (26 Feb.
+2016) at –); Venoklim Holding BV v.
 Venezuela, ICSID Case No. ARB/12/22.
-See Potestà-2017, pages 267–271 for a discussion of the use of Rule 41(5) in annulment proceedings.
+See Potestà-2017, op. cit. note 12, pp. 267–271 for a discussion of the use of Rule 41(5) in annulment proceedings.

-31 For example, Article 1(1) of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (read with Article 9.22(4) of the Trans-Pacific Partnership Agreement), which permits the raising of preliminary objections on the ground 'that a claim is manifestly without legal merit'; Articles 28(4) and 28(5) of the 2012 US Model BIT, which provides that 'a tribunal shall address and decide as a preliminary question any objection by the respondent that, as a matter of law, a claim submitted is not a claim for which an award in favour of the claimant may be made'; Articles 10.19(4) and 10.19(5) of the 2003 Chile–US Free Trade Agreement; Articles 28(4) and 28(5) of the 2008 Rwanda–US BIT; Articles 10.20.4 and 10.20.5 of the Central America Free Trade Agreement (CAFTA).
+31 For example, Article 1(1) of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (read with Article 9.22(4) of the Trans-Pacific Partnership Agreement), which permits the raising of preliminary objections on the ground 'that a claim is manifestly without legal merit'; 2012 US Model BIT, Articles 28(4) and 28(5) provide that 'a tribunal shall address and decide as a preliminary question any objection by the respondent that, as a matter of law, a claim submitted is not a claim for which an award in favour of the claimant may be made'; 2003 Chile–US Free Trade Agreement, Articles 10.19(4) and 10.19(5); 2008 Rwanda–US BIT, Articles 28(4) and 28(5); Central America Free Trade Agreement (CAFTA), Articles 10.20.4 and 10.20.5.

 34 Pac Rim at .